rigor789/Rirc/README.md

 Rirc is an irc client based on `node.js` and `node-webkit`.
 It runs as a native application.

+## Development

+Rirc has been abandoned for the most part due to loss in interest.
+Feel free to fork if interested!

 ## Features

 * A clean GUI